kanisterio/kanister/README.md

     --set kanister.s3_api_secret="${AWS_SECRET_ACCESS_KEY}" \
     --set kanister.controller_namespace=kanister
 ```
-To backup this application's data, we create a Kanister actionset.
-The command to create an actionset is included in the Helm notes, which can be displayed with `helm status mysql-release`.
+To backup this application's data, we create a Kanister ActionSet.
+The command to create an ActionSet is included in the Helm notes, which can be displayed with `helm status mysql-release`.

 ```bash
 $ cat << EOF | kubectl create -f -